Random Anchorage Memories

 And “Peanuts” sent us these Random Anchorage Memories:

-I arrived in Anchorage with my family the summer of 1961, and we lived on Ft Richardson.
+I arrived in Anchorage with my family in the summer of 1961, and we lived on Ft Richardson.

 My mother worked at the Betty Faris Dress Shop.
 Access was from the street, but the shop was in the Anchorage Westward Hotel building.